 Summary: Using a liquid fertilizer concentrate has many advantages in transplanting, starting, booster and foliage sprays.

 During the growing season plant fertilizer concentrates, when dissolved or diluted in water, can be used to great advantage in any of several ways.
+Conduct a soil test first to determine the plant nutrients present before proceeding with fertilizer application.

 Using Concentrate As a Transplant Fertilizer